DataDog/integrations-core/mysql/README.md

 The MySQL check sends one service check: whether or not the Agent is successfully connecting to MySQL.

-The does not send anything to your events stream.
+The check does not send anything to your events stream.

 # Installation